wengkee/100-days-of-code/log.md

 **Thoughts**: List/ Dictionary Comprehension in Python is so powerful!
 The syntax is intuitive, multiple lines code replaced by 1 liner, sweet!

 **Link(s) to work**

+>### Day 11: 2021-7-5, Monday

+**Today's Progress**: Learning tkinter, *args and **kwargs in Python

+**Thoughts**: I didn't know that it is possible to declare functions with multi optional arguments, I think it is pretty neat in certain situations, where you might have too many arguments to pack in 1 function.
+Definitely a nice thing to have.

+**Link(s) to work**